Scorpy-37/Kick.com-PythonChatReader/README.txt

+Edit: Thanks to all the support and usage of the script!
+I'm surprised it still works after so long of not being maintained

 Hello!
 Thank you for using my script for reading Kick.com chat messages :3 If you don't like reading, just quickly skim over this file and read anything that catches your eye.
 It is quite important to read this to understand how to use it.